PoCInnovation/Workshops/software/13.Rust/README.md

 - If the word starts with a consonant, you must take the first letter of the word and place it in the first position of the suffix.

-> :bulb: To help you visualize the exercise, here are some examples :
+> 💡 To help you visualize the exercise, here are some examples :

 ```Rust
 "PoC"        -->    "oC-Pay"